Robert G. Siebecker

-Robert George Siebecker (October 17, 1854 – February 12, 1922) was an American attorney and the 11th Chief Justice of the Wisconsin Supreme Court.
-He served on the Wisconsin Supreme Court for the last 19 years of his life (1903–1922).
-Before being appointed to the Supreme Court, he served 13 years as a Wisconsin circuit court judge in central Wisconsin (Dane, Sauk, Columbia, and Marquette counties) and was a law partner of Robert M. "Fighting Bob" La Follette.
+Robert George Siebecker (October 17, 1854 – February 12, 1922) was an American attorney and jurist from Wisconsin.
+He was the 11th chief justice of the Wisconsin Supreme Court, and served on the Court for the last 19 years of his life (1903–1922).
+Before being appointed to the Supreme Court, he served 13 years as a Wisconsin circuit court judge in central Wisconsin (Dane, Sauk, Columbia, and Marquette counties).
+Earlier, he was a law partner of Robert M. "Fighting Bob" La Follette, and married La Follette's sister, Josephine.

 Early life and education

 Siebecker was born in the town of Sumpter, in Sauk County, Wisconsin, the son of recent German American immigrants.
 He moved to Madison, Wisconsin, to attend a private academy in 1872.
 In 1874 he entered the University of Wisconsin, graduating in 1878.
 He then attended the University of Wisconsin Law School and graduated in 1880.
-While at the University, he met Josephine La Follette, whom he later marry.
+While at the university, he met Josephine La Follette, whom he later marry.
 Josephine was the sister of future Wisconsin Congressman, Governor, and U.S. Senator Robert M. "Fighting Bob" La Follette.

 Siebecker was admitted to the bar in 1879 and entered into a law partnership with La Follette.
 Within a few years, both men entered public office.
 La Follette was elected to Congress in 1884, and Siebecker was elected City Attorney for Madison in 1886.